 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Biotin supports your skin, hair, and eye health, as well as plays a role in other body functions and pregnancy.
 You can find biotin in food sources like egg yolk, nuts, and mushrooms.

 Also known as vitamin H, biotin is one of the B complex vitamins that help the body convert food into energy.

-The word biotin comes from the ancient Greek word “biotos,” which means “life” or “sustenance.”
+The word “biotin” comes from the ancient Greek word “biotos,” which means “life” or “sustenance.”
 B vitamins, and specifically biotin, help keep your skin, hair, eyes, liver, and nervous system healthy.
-Biotin is also a crucial nutrient during pregnancy, as it’s important for embryonic growth.
+Biotin is also a

-Between 30 and 100 mcg per day of biotin is often recommended for adolescents and adults.
+Between 30 and 100 micrograms (mcg) per day of biotin is often recommended for adolescents and adults.

 Because it’s water-soluble, extra biotin will simply pass through your body when you urinate.
 While most people can handle biotin supplements, some people report mild side effects like nausea and digestive issues.
 There are no known toxicity symptoms associated with too much biotin.

-However, the National Institutes of Health (NIH) reports that there is insufficient data to support recommending supplementation.
+However, the National Institutes of Health reports that there is insufficient data to support recommending supplementation.